eanselmi/terraform-aws-ec2-rds-scheduler/README.md

 <br/>

-### 3. By utilizing tfvars or defaults in the previous variable declaration, or by directly modifying the module if you skipped step 2, you can specify the schedules for turning off and on ec2 and rds instances.
-In this example, we schedule ec2 instances in the dev environment to turn off at 1:49 am UTC and turn on at 4:45 am UTC.
-This schedule applies to all ec2 instances tagged with env:dev.
-Similarly, for the production environment, we schedule ec2 instances to turn off at 5:10 am UTC and turn on at 8:44 am UTC.
+### 3. By utilizing tfvars or defaults in the previous variable declaration, or by directly modifying the module if you skipped step 2, you can specify the schedules for turning off and on EC2 and RDS instances.
+In this example, we schedule EC2 instances in the dev environment to turn off at 1:49 am and turn on at 4:45 am.
+This schedule applies to all EC2 instances tagged with env:dev.
+Similarly, for the production environment, we schedule EC2 instances to turn off at 5:10 am and turn on at 8:44 am.
 This schedule affects only instances with the tag env:prod.
-Lastly, RDS instances tagged with env:dev will be turned off at 3:50 am UTC and turned on at 9:45 am UTC.
+Also, RDS instances tagged with env:dev will be turned off at 3:50 am and turned on at 9:45 am.
+Lastly, EC2 instances under all ASG with tag env:dev will be scheduled to be turned off and on.
 You have the flexibility to add as many schedules as required.
+In this examples the timezone is set to "America/Argentina/Buenos_Aires".

 <br/>